emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 GCM-SST introduces an additional subkey H<sub>2</sub>, alongside the subkey H. The inclusion of H<sub>2</sub> enables truncated tags with forgery probabilities close to ideal.
 Both H and H<sub>2</sub> are derived for each nonce, which significantly decreases the probability of multiple successful forgeries.
 These changes are based on proven theoretical constructions and follows the recommendations in {{Nyberg}}.
 Inoue et al. {{Inoue}} prove that GCM-SST is a provably secure authenticated encryption mode, with security guaranteed for evaluations under fresh nonces, even if some earlier nonces have been reused.

 GCM-SST is designed for use in security protocols with replay protection.
 Every key MUST be randomly chosen from a uniform distribution.
 GCM-SST MUST be used in a nonce-respecting setting: for a given key, a nonce MUST only be used once in the encryption function and only once in a successful decryption function call.
 The nonce MAY be public or predictable.
 It can be a counter, the output of a permutation, or a generator with a long period.
-GCM-SST MUST NOT be used with random nonces [Collision] and MUST be used with replay protection.
+GCM-SST MUST NOT be used with random nonces and MUST be used with replay protection.
 Reuse of nonces in successful encryption and decryption function calls enable universal forgery {{Lindell}}{{Inoue}}.
 For a given tag length, GCM-SST has strictly better security properties than GCM.
 GCM allows universal forgery with lower complexity than GCM-SST, even when nonces are not reused.
 Implementations SHOULD add randomness to the nonce by XORing a unique number like a sequence number with a per-key random secret salt of the same length as the nonce.
 This significantly improves security against precomputation attacks and multi-key attacks [Bellare] and is for example implemented in TLS 1.3 {{RFC8446}}, OSCORE {{RFC8613}}, and {{Ascon}}.
 By increasing the nonce length from 96 bits to 224 bits, Rijndael-GCM-SST can offer significantly greater security against precomputation and multi-key attacks compared to AES-256-GCM-SST.

 Refer to {{onemany}} for considerations on using GCM-SST in multicast or broadcast scenarios.
 Unless otherwise specified, formulas for expected number of forgeries apply to unicast scenarios.